The Spinnaker Exhibit is temporarily closed due to the recent uptick in COVID-19 cases in Provincetown. Click HERE to visit our Online Exhibition

-The Center is home to the fully preserved skeleton of an 11-year old humpback whale named Spinnaker.
+The Center for Coastal Studies is home to the fully preserved skeleton of an 11-year old humpback whale named Spinnaker.

 Spinnaker was born to Palette in 2004 and was a granddaughter to Compass.

 Cataloged by the CCS Humpback Whale Studies Program, her name is based upon the sail-shaped marking on the lower left side of her flukes.